 KeyStore

-A KeyStore is a high-security code repository provided by Cloud Native Build, specifically designed for storing and managing sensitive information like passwords, API keys, certificates, tokens, etc. It employs multiple security mechanisms—strict access controls, operational restrictions, audit logs, and watermarks—to ensure the secure storage and compliant usage of sensitive data throughout its entire lifecycle.
+A KeyStore is a high-security code repository provided by Cloud Native Build, specifically designed for storing and managing sensitive information like passwords, API keys, certificates, tokens, etc. It employs multiple security mechanisms—strict access controls, operational restrictions, audit logs, and watermarks—to ensure security.

 Create a KeyStore